 A group effort of judges, sponsors, and volunteer staff, we extend appreciation to Bob Dekraker, Generous Patron; to Joan Jasper, San Francisco Main Library Curator of Exhibitions and Public Relations; to Malina Weitkemper for amazing IT support ; to Janice Zents, our Reception Host, to Donna Gillespie, our Event Greeter; and to Lois Apperson for providing beautiful koto performances.

 We encourage, support, and validate a diversity of creative expressions.

-Founder/Director Eileen Malone (Broadmoor Village, CA) is the author of The Complete Guide to Writers Groups, Conferences and Workshops (Wiley), the award-winning collection Letters with Taloned Claws (Poet’s Corner Press), and a book of poetry, I Should Have Given Them Water (Ragged Sky Press).
-Her poetry and stories have been published in over 500 literary journals and anthologies, many of which have earned prizes and citations.
+Founder/Director Eileen Malone (Broadmoor Village, CA) is the author of The Complete Guide to Writers Groups, Conferences and Workshops (Wiley), the award-winning collection Letters with Taloned Claws (Poet’s Corner Press), and poetry books: I Should Have Given Them Water (Ragged Sky Press) as well as It Could Be Me, Although Unsure (Kelsay Press).
+Her poetry and stories have been published in over 500 literary journals and anthologies, many of which have earned prizes and citations, i.e., four Pushcart nominations.
 Eileen taught K-12 with the California Poets in the Schools Program and creative writing workshops for the California Community College System.
 She hosted and co-produced an interview show for San Francisco Access Television which can now be viewed online.
 She is a voting member of the Northern California Book Reviewers, and as a mental health activist, sits on the Program Advisory Committee of Caminar.
 Eileen was also a past Poet Laureate for Broadmoor Village.